No Connection on Power Up

 - The SIM is installed with the correct orientation, and the holder is properly latched.

-- The SIM PIN is either not set, or is set to the Dart’s PIN.
+- The SIM PIN is not set.
 The PIN can be retrieved from the OEM Server web interface.

 - The SIM has credit / airtime.

-- The APN is set correctly: a new Dart will be set to Auto-APN unless your distributor has made special arrangements.
-An in-service Dart may have been configured with a specific APN in the past.
-To be certain, you can SMS the APN settings (see section 8.3).
+- The APN is set correctly: a new device will be set to Auto-APN unless your distributor has made special arrangements.
+An in-service device may have been configured with a specific APN in the past.
+To be certain, you can SMS the APN settings.

 - The LED will flash slowly until it connects to the server.
 Once connected it will flash fast.
 If data is sent, it will got solid briefly and revert to flashing fast.